Basis-Theory/docs/source/includes/api-reference/_deprecations.md

 ### Migrating Permissions to Access Rules

-Permissions on existing Application have been automatically migrated to equivalent [Access Rules](https://developers.basistheory.com/concepts/access-controls/#what-are-access-rules), and no action is required.
+Permissions on existing Applications have been automatically migrated to equivalent [Access Rules](https://developers.basistheory.com/concepts/access-controls/#what-are-access-rules), and no action is required.
 The table below details how each permission was migrated, with each row representing an Access Rule (i.e. Container, Transform, Permissions).
 If your authorization requirements have changed, new rules can be added, or existing rules can be removed or customized through the Portal or the API.